-Nail on an upward angle to prevent water running down the nail through the cavity.
+Nail on a slight upward angle to prevent water running down the nail through the cavity.

-Ensure nail shank has a minimum framing penetration of 35mm for painted weatherboards.
+Ensure nail shank has a minimum framing penetration of 35mm for painted weatherboards and a minimum 30mm framing penetration for stained weatherboards

 Hand-drive all nails.
 Gun-driven nails should not be used as they may damage the surface of the timber or cause splitting or crushing damage in the battens.